aribecker/reddit-app/README.md

  * Forgot to include Read status

 ## STEP 4: STYLING.
 Estimated 1 hr
+It took me 45 mins

 * List styling
 * Details panel styling
 Update: I'll make just a basic styling here and leave the details for step 6

+Details left for later:
+  - Center vertically the title in the left panel
+  - Show blue dot at the left of the author for unread posts
+  - X and circle at the left of the dismiss text
+  - Right Chevron at the right of the title

 ## STEP 5: PAGINATION.
 Estimated 2hrs